linnil1/slack_emoji_bot/readme.md

   'desp' : "xxx uuuu werwerf skdjfslkdjf", #describition of the key 'default' : "123" # this will return string
-  'module' : True # this will return the class in common/ and module name is name }
+  'module' : True # this will return the class in common/ and module name is name 'other' : True # this is for asking another's data and name should be like Token }
 ```